quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part10_Discounting-awa.md

 :p How does oﬀ-policy Monte Carlo control handle non-stationary environments?
 ??x
 Off-policy Monte Carlo control can handle non-stationary environments by continuously updating the value function and policy as new episodes are collected.
-The use of sampled data from multiple episodes allows for adaptive learning, where the target policy \(\pi'\) is updated based on the latest information available.
+The use of sampled data from multiple episodes allows for adaptive learning, where the target policy $\pi'$ is updated based on the latest information available.

 :p How does oﬀ-policy Monte Carlo control handle exploration?
 ??x
-Off-policy Monte Carlo control encourages exploration through the behavior policy \(b\).
-The behavior policy can be designed to explore more than the target policy \(\pi'\), allowing for better learning of the optimal policy.
+Off-policy Monte Carlo control encourages exploration through the behavior policy $b $.
+The behavior policy can be designed to explore more than the target policy $\pi'$, allowing for better learning of the optimal policy.
 This ensures that the agent explores the environment sufficiently to gather a diverse set of experiences, which is crucial for accurate value function estimation.

 :p How does oﬀ-policy Monte Carlo control handle different policies?
 ??x
 Off-policy Monte Carlo control can handle different policies by using importance sampling to adjust the updates based on the difference between the behavior policy and the target policy.
-This allows for learning a target policy \(\pi'\) even when the episodes are generated under a different policy \(b\).
+This allows for learning a target policy $\pi'$ even when the episodes are generated under a different policy $b$.

 :p How does oﬀ-policy Monte Carlo control handle reinforcement?
 ??x
 Off-policy Monte Carlo control handles reinforcement by using sampled returns from the environment to update the value function or policy.
-The updates are weighted by importance sampling ratios, ensuring that the learning process is aligned with the target policy \(\pi'\) even when episodes are collected under a different behavior policy \(b\).
+The updates are weighted by importance sampling ratios, ensuring that the learning process is aligned with the target policy $\pi'$ even when episodes are collected under a different behavior policy $b$.
 This approach allows for effective learning and optimization of policies in reinforcement learning tasks.

 :p How does oﬀ-policy Monte Carlo control handle value estimation?
 ??x
 Off-policy Monte Carlo control handles value estimation by using sampled returns from the environment to update the value function.
-The updates are weighted by importance sampling ratios, which account for the difference between the behavior policy \(b\) and the target policy \(\pi'\).
+The updates are weighted by importance sampling ratios, which account for the difference between the behavior policy $b $ and the target policy$\pi'$.
 This ensures that the estimated values accurately reflect the desired policy.

 :p How does oﬀ-policy Monte Carlo control handle different policies?
 ??x
-Off-policy Monte Carlo control can handle different policies by using importance sampling to correct for the discrepancy between the behavior policy \(b\) and the target policy \(\pi'\).
+Off-policy Monte Carlo control can handle different policies by using importance sampling to correct for the discrepancy between the behavior policy $b $ and the target policy$\pi'$.
 The algorithm updates the value function or policy based on samples from the behavior policy, but it adjusts these updates to align with the desired target policy.
 This allows for learning an optimal policy even when episodes are generated under a different policy.

 :p How does oﬀ-policy Monte Carlo control handle episodic data?
 ??x
 Off-policy Monte Carlo control handles episodic data by using complete trajectories (episodes) from the environment to update the value function or policy.
-Each episode consists of sequences of state-action-reward pairs, and these episodes are used to estimate the value function for a target policy \(\pi'\).
+Each episode consists of sequences of state-action-reward pairs, and these episodes are used to estimate the value function for a target policy $\pi'$.
 The use of entire episodes ensures that the learning process is based on comprehensive experiences rather than individual transitions.

 :p How does oﬀ-policy Monte Carlo control handle non-stationary environments?
 ??x